 |% of Freshmen Who Return||77.1|

 |% Of Alumni Who Give $$$ to School||3.3|

 Texas State University

 POINTS OF DISTINCTION

-- With a diverse campus community—ethnic minorities make up 48 percent of the student body—Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation and a Hispanic Serving Institution.
+- Diversity is at the community’s core with a population that mirrors Texas.
+Minorities make up 53 percent of the student body.
+A Hispanic-Serving Institution, Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation.

-Faculty and students engage in broad and diverse research, including cancer prevention, nanotechnology, water research, green energy, and archaeology.
+Students gain hands-on, career-building experience in STEM fields like cancer prevention, nanotechnology, green energy, and archaeology.
 Undergraduates often have the opportunity to work one-on-one with professors on research projects across disciplines.
 Faculty members are known for establishing themselves as mentors to students, encouraging them to go further than they could have imagined.